BogaziciLinguisticsCircle/bounlingcircle.github.io/content/scol/23/registration/index.md

 # Registration

 Registration for SCOL'23 has not yet opened.
-Thank you for your interest.
+Thank you for your interest and stay tuned!
 You can contact us via scol@boun.edu.tr

 [tp]: /scol/23/transportation